This notice describes how Barnsley College obtains, stores and shares the personal data of key college stakeholders.

 Visitors to our website

-When you visit our websites we collect standard internet log information and visitor details.
+When you visit www.barnsley.ac.uk we collect standard internet log information and visitor details.
 We do this to find out the number of visitors to different parts of the site.
 You cannot be identified from the information we collect.

-Appendix 1 External Organisations we share learner data with 2018/19
+Appendix A External Organisations we share learner data with 2018/19